-Except as specifically noted, the following table sets forth information with respect to the beneficial ownership of our ordinary shares as of February 28, 2021:
+Except as specifically noted, the following table sets forth information with respect to the beneficial ownership of our ordinary shares as of February 28, 2022:

-- each of our directors and executive officers; and - each person known to us to own beneficially or more 5% of our ordinary shares.
+- each of our directors and executive officers; and - each person known to us to own - beneficially 5% or more of our ordinary shares.

-The calculations in the table below are based on 322,564,674 ordinary shares outstanding as of February 28, 2021, comprising of 192,877,508 Class A ordinary shares (excluding (i) 7,050,645 Class A ordinary shares issued to our depositary bank for bulk issuance of ADSs reserved for future issuances upon the exercising or vesting of awards granted under the issuer's share incentive plan; and (ii) the company's repurchase of 3,907,950 Class A ordinary shares in the form of ADSs held as treasury shares) and 129,687,166 Class B ordinary shares.
+The calculations in the table below are based on 334,082,711 ordinary shares outstanding as of February 28, 2022, comprising of 230,475,709 Class A ordinary shares (excluding the company's repurchase of 3,907,950 Class A ordinary shares in the form of ADSs held as treasury shares) and 103,607,002 Class B ordinary shares.